+I SAT with my father at the dining table donated to us by a former landlord.
 The yellow plastic tablecloth with blue tulips reflected the sun shining through the kitchen window.
 I asked him about the decision to leave Vietnam, about what he remembered of the journey through Cambodia.
 A few minutes after we had begun he asked me to stop and then he left the room.
 “Later.”
 But later did not come.

 The next morning he said he’d found it hard to sleep and when he did the nightmares came.
 The steam from the instant coffee in the Bankstown City Council mug rose as he spoke.
 My father looked old.
 I felt shame and remorse.
 I had turned the interview into an intellectual fact-finding exercise that assaulted him like an icy 10-page hospital questionnaire in English.

 My mother told me she would answer any questions.
 “Dad is fragile.
 He is a lot weaker than you think.”
 So through fragments of stories that my mother and relatives told over time, I was able to piece together a jigsaw collection of my family history.
 Incomplete, but just enough.

 My mother sat silently, steeped in sorrow, in their house in rural Go Dau, southern Vietnam.
 It was the middle of a December night in 1979.
 Her mother, father, sisters and youngest brother wept in silence for fear the neighbours would hear and betray them to the new Communist officials: my parents were about to join the mass exodus of South Vietnamese refugees.
 My parents’ families had been associated with the former regime.
 My father had already survived a re-education camp and there was word that the authorities were looking for him once more.